Hohenasperg: Transit camp for deportation to concentration camps (1940–1943)

 In May 1940, the prison was used as a way station during the first centrally planned deportation of Sinti out of southwest Germany, west of the Rhine River (Mainz, Ingelheim, Worms).
 The deportation was carried using a special train, families were escorted through the village by foot, with police surveillance.
 In the prison, examinations were conducted by the Ritter Research Institute, which decided the fate of the inmates.
-The institute was named for the "scientific racist" Robert Ritter.
+The institute was named for the scientific racist Robert Ritter.
 Further deportations were sent to the General Government, the area of Germany-occupied Poland.
 Non-gypsies were sent back.

 At least until the beginning of 1943, the prison was used as a way station for Sinti who were being sent to concentration camps.
 Later deportations led to the Gypsy Family Camp, the concentration camp of Auschwitz-Birkenau, where prisoners were murdered.

 Post-war period

-1946-1947 The U.S. Seventh Army used Hohenasperg as an Internment camp.
+The U.S. Seventh Army used Hohenasperg as an Internment camp 1946-1947.

 In the book, "The Prison Called Hohenasperg", American born and raised author Arthur D. Jacobs provides his experience as a twelve- and thirteen-year-old prisoner in Hohenasperg.

-In June 1959 Karl Jäger a former Einsatzgruppen officer hung himself in Hohenasperg prison.
+In June 1959 Karl Jäger, a former Einsatzgruppe officer, hung himself in Hohenasperg prison.